cville/conduct/README.md

-# Charlottesville Community Code of Conduct
+# Charlottesville Community Code of Conduct (CCCoC)

 ## The Short Version

+Mission.
 We are dedicated to providing a safe, inclusive, and accessible experience for _everyone_.
 Simply by joining the community, you belong in it, and so does the next person.

-This code exists so that everyone can understand what is necessary in order to provide that experience.
-We expect everyone to behave without misconduct so that each participant is welcome and empowered to fully contribute to a community which demonstrates respect and behaves without prejudice, discrimination, or threat.
+Purpose.
+The CCCoC describes how individuals committed to creating an inclusive experience must comport themselves.
+The code defines and sanctions misconduct for the sake of the full community; adherence allows each participant to be welcome and to feel empowered to contribute fully.
 This code of conduct is about behavior _in context_.
 Behavior which is acceptable in some settings may not be appropriate in the context of the full community.

+Expections.
+Members of our community demonstrate respect toward all other members and behave, while in virtual or in-person community spaces, without prejudice, discrimination, or threat.

+Exhortations.
 Welcome others to participate.
 Show restraint when discussing controversial topics, allow pauses for others to join the conversation, react with a collaborative and inviting posture, help guide what is considered on- and off-topic, and be on-topic when adding to the discussion.

+For more information.
 Specific forms of misconduct are named within the table of contents.
 Other sections in this document indicate how to interpret conduct and implement the code.

 ## Useful Phone Numbers